skeema/skeema/CONTRIBUTING.md

 In your PR description, be sure to link to an open issue describing a *confirmed* bug.
 Before you start coding, comment on the issue to ensure that no one else starts working on it redundantly.

-Bug fix PRs should generally include test coverage for the bug condition.
+Bug fix PRs should include test coverage for the bug condition.
 This will help confirm that your PR fixes the bug, and prevent risk of future regressions.

 ### Enhancements / feature implementation PRs